Faeshal/Faeshal.github.io/source/_posts/Strapi-Headless-CMS.md

 ![](https://i.postimg.cc/Vs2n6b0q/food.jpg)

-Every time you want to create a new resource / table structure you don't need to bother setup SQL manually, just go to the content type builder menu & use the ui.
+Every time you want to create a new resource / table structure you don't need to setup SQL manually, just go to the content type builder menu & use the ui.
 You can even set database relationships with content type builder.
 This features is pretty handy, everything is automatic.

 ![](https://i.postimg.cc/s216h5xm/Screenshot-2023-11-24-at-10-26-22-PM.png)

 For example i will create **product** table & when i finish creating the structure & save it.
 Strapi will automatically create the table including CRUD (create, read, update & delete) functionality for us, so we don't need coding to create a basic CRUD on the **/products** endpoint. everything has been made by strapi.
 Cool isn't it ?.
-Anyway this is the dafault structure for /products API that already create.
+Anyway this is the default structure for /products API that already create.

 - controller